 Note: This document contains side effect information about electrolyte replacement solutions.
-Some of the dosage forms listed on this page may not apply to the brand name Electrolyte.
+Some dosage forms listed on this page may not apply to the brand name Electrolyte.

-Applies to electrolyte replacement solutions: oral packet, oral powder for solution, oral powder for suspension, oral solution, oral tablet
+Applies to electrolyte replacement solutions: oral packet, oral solution, oral solution reconstituted, oral tablet.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.